By default Recoll lets the desktop choose what application should be used to open a given document, with exceptions.

 If you prefer to completely customise the choice of applications, you can uncheck Use desktop preferences, in which case the Recoll predefined applications will be used, and can be changed for each document type.
 This is probably not the most convenient approach in most cases.

-types in the top section, and lets you define how they are processed in the bottom one.
-In
+The applications choice dialog accepts multiple selections of MIME types in the top section, and lets you define how they are processed in the bottom one.

 You may also change the choice of applications by editing